masonr/yet-another-bench-script/README.md

 wget -qO- yabs.sh | bash
 ```

-This script has been tested on the following Linux distributions: CentOS 6+, Debian 8+, Fedora 30, and Ubuntu 16.04+.

 **Local fio/iperf3 Packages**: If the tested system has fio and/or iperf3 already installed, the local package will take precedence over the precompiled binary.

 **Experimental ARM Compatibility**: Initial ARM compatibility has been introduced, however, is not considered entirely stable due to limited testing on distinct ARM devices.
 Report any errors or issues.

 **High Bandwidth Usage Notice**: By default, this script will perform many iperf network tests, which will try to max out the network port for ~20s per location (10s in each direction).
 Low-bandwidth servers (such as a NAT VPS) should consider running this script with the `-r` flag (for reduced iperf locations) or the `-i` flag (to disable network tests entirely).

+**Windows Users**: This script can be run on Windows systems by using [Windows Subsystem for Linux v2 (WSL 2)](https://learn.microsoft.com/en-us/windows/wsl/about).
+WSLv1 will not run the script and binaries correctly.

 ### Flags (Skipping Tests, Reducing iperf Locations, Geekbench 4/5/6, etc.)